ryan-mars/cucumber-instruments/README.md

     $ bundle

-Or install it yourself as:

-    $ gem install cucumber-instruments

 ## Usage

 Generate a basic features directory

-    $ cucumber-instruments generate
+    $ cucumber-instruments get-started

-Update the path to your app bundle like so:
+If Cucumber-Instruments did not detect your application bundle then you'll need to update the path to your app bundle like so:

     # features/support/env.rb
     APP_BUNDLE = ~/path/to/your.app